-Hey dad, you’re probably super busy staying 6-feet apart from your fellow shoppers at the grocery store or binge watching that old television series for the umpteenth time from the safety of your family room sofa, so I’m going to cut straight to the point: Talking to your daughter about her period shouldn’t be weird, gross, or awkward for you.
+Hey dad, you’re probably super busy staying 6-feet apart from your fellow shoppers at the grocery store or binge watching that old television series for the umpteenth time from the safety of your family room sofa, so I’m going to cut straight to the point: talking to your child about their period shouldn’t be weird, gross, or awkward for you.

-Of course, it may be all of those things for her at first, but menstruation is nothing to be ashamed of – and your daughter deserves to feel that.
-Luckily, you’re the perfect candidate to help her with this!
+Of course, it may be all of those things for them at first, but menstruation is nothing to be ashamed of – and your child deserves to feel that.
+Luckily, you’re the perfect candidate to help your child with this!

-You can support your daughter’s periods during lockdown and every month afterwards by considering three easy things listed below.
-You’ll not only give your daughter the support that she needs and deserves, but you’ll also help to shatter the lazy stereotype that men are uncomfortable discussing ‘that time of the month’.
+You can support your child’s periods during lockdown and every month afterwards by considering three easy things listed below.
+You’ll not only give your child the support that they need and deserve, but you’ll also help to shatter the lazy stereotype that men or fathers are uncomfortable discussing ‘that time of the month’.

 1 – Communication

-Being present and available for your daughter to talk about her menstrual cycle and any physical and emotional changes she experiences, or anything else on her mind is crucial.
-The importance of having this open dialogue with your daughter from a very young age can’t be stressed enough.
+Being present and available for your child to talk about them about their menstrual cycle and any physical and emotional changes they may experience, or anything else on their mind is crucial.
+The importance of having this open dialogue with your child from a very young age can’t be stressed enough.
 Communication is even more critical today, as we all move further into a changed world, one that is more uncertain than ever.
-Our daughters need to rely on us for emotional and everyday support – especially when they aren’t in school or seeing friends.
-In short, a girl needs her dad to be there, present, and available, for every part of her life.
+Our children need to rely on us for emotional and everyday support – especially when they aren’t in school or seeing friends.
+In short, a child will need their dad, parent or guardian to be there, present, and available, for every part of their life.

 Here’s the thing though, dad: You probably won’t be needed to fix or solve anything — and I get it, the urge to do so is innate and powerful, but resist it!

-Instead, simply keep your ears, mind, and heart open and unjudging to receive her story as it evolves over time.
-It will help her gain confidence speaking on the topic; preparing her to communicate to doctors during appointments and wherever else she may need to speak about her period.
-In doing so, your dad-daughter relationship will also evolve and grow into a bond that will be darn-near unbreakable.
+Instead, simply keep your ears, mind, and heart open and unjudging to receive their story as it evolves over time.
+It will help them gain confidence speaking on the topic; preparing them to communicate to doctors during appointments and wherever else they may need to speak about their period.
+In doing so, your dad-child relationship will also evolve and grow into a bond that will be darn-near unbreakable.

 2 – Shopping